jnq-t/burn-these-letters/README.md

   ["This is a longer"] # custom phrase you want to keep intact ] scrambler.scramble.by_custom_subgroup(:text => "Hello, world!
 Hello, moon!
 This is a longer sentence!", :subgrouped_array => groupings)
-=> "Hello , world !
-Hello , sentence !
-This is a longer moon !"
+=> " hello, moon! hello, sentence! this is a longer world!"
-=> "Hello , moon !
-Hello , world !
-This is a longer sentence !"
+=> " hello, world! hello, moon! this is a longer sentence!"
-=> "Hello , world !
-Hello , moon !
-This is a longer sentence !"
+=> " hello, moon! hello, world! this is a longer sentence!"

 ```

 # WIP